Mumble-SRL/MBurgerSwift/Readme.md

 # Equality

-All the model objects are conform to the `Equatable` protcol based on the corresponding id.
-So, for example an MBSection will result equal to another MBSection object if they have the same `sectionId`.
+All the model objects are conform to the `Equatable` protcol based on the corresponding id (e.g. an MBSection will result equal to another MBSection object if they have the same `sectionId`)

 # Admin

-Read the full admin documentation apis [here](https://github.com/Mumble-SRL/MBurger-iOS/tree/master/MBurger/MBAdmin).
+Read the full admin documentation apis [here](https://github.com/Mumble-SRL/MBurgerSwift/tree/master/MBurger/MBAdmin).

 # Authentication

-Read the full admin documentation apis [here](https://github.com/Mumble-SRL/MBurger-iOS/tree/master/MBurger/MBAuth).
+Read the full admin documentation apis [here](https://github.com/Mumble-SRL/MBurgerSwift/tree/master/MBurger/MBAuth).

-# Push notifications

-Read the full push notifications documentation apis [here](https://github.com/Mumble-SRL/MBurger-iOS/tree/master/MBurger/MBPush).

 # Plugins
 You can add more to MBurger with plugins, classes that conforms to the `MBPluginProtocol` that can extend the functionalities of MBurger.
 An example of a plugin is [MPPayments](https://github.com/Mumble-SRL/MBPayments-iOS.git) a plugin that you to charge the users with single payments or sbscription.